christmex/cmd-filament-challenge/task.md

 - [x] Filter quotes by status, service, created date and booking date
 - [x] Search by name, email, phone or address
 - [x] Sort by created date or booking date
-- [ ] View full quote details, including an estimated, automatically-generated price.
 - [x] Approve a quote, allowing staff to override and set the price if necessary.
 - [x] Reject a quote with a reason.
-- [ ] Mark an approved quote scheduled.
+- [x] Mark an approved quote scheduled.
-- [ ] Mark a scheduled quote as invoiced.
+- [x] Mark a scheduled quote as invoiced.
+- [ ] View full quote details, including an estimated, automatically-generated price.

 ### Medium
 - [ ] set .env mail using mailtrap